For current program offerings see 2017 Spring & Summer Program Guide

 Green Streaks Power Volleyball Program

-The program serves as an instructional Volleyball Clinic for Boys and Girls grades 7 – 12 and adult women interested in learning the skills required for playing Power Volleyball.
+The program serves as an instructional Volleyball Clinic for Boys and Girls grades 7-12, and adult women interested in learning the skills required for playing Power Volleyball.
 The program is devoted to learning the power volleyball skills through drills and matches.
-Assistance will be given to form teams for both Junior and Adult tournaments in the area.
-The cost to play in tournaments is additional to the Volleyball Clinic costs and would be paid at the area tournaments.
+Training and practice sessions meet Tuesdays from October through April.
+Opportunities for weekend tournament play.

 Youth Wrestling Program